 Experiment 2: What is pH and how is it measured?

 A liquid may be an acid, base, or neutral.
 The degree of acidity or basicity can be measured by using the pH scale.
-The scale runs from 1 through to 14 and is divided into three areas: Acid (readings below 7), neutral (reading of 7), and basic (readings above 7).
+The scale runs from around 0 through to 14 and is divided into three areas: Acid (readings below 7), neutral (reading of 7), and basic (readings above 7).
 Each progression either increases or decreases the pH of a substance 10 times.
 For example, the pH of 5 is ten times more acidic than a pH of 6.
 It is for this reason that the pH scale is logarithmic as the difference between a solution of pH 1 and a solution of pH 14 is quite large.

 Aim: